microsoft/bedrock/docs/firstWorkload/README.md

 ## Create and Configure GitOps Resource Manifest Repo

-In a GitOps workflow, we designate a git repo as the definitive source of truth of what should be deployed in our cluster.
+In a GitOps workflow, a git repo is the source of truth of what should be deployed in our cluster.
 An operator in the Kubernetes cluster (Flux in the case of Bedrock) watches this repo and applies changes as they are made to the cluster such that the resources in the cluster exactly match the GitOps resource manifest repo.

-Our next steps is to create and configure this repo for this workflow.
+Our next step is to create and configure this repo for this workflow.

 ### Create the Flux Manifest Repository

-[Create an empty git repository](https://github.com/new/) with a name that signifies that the repo is used for a GitOps workflow (eg.  `app-cluster-manifests`) and then clone it locally:
+[Create an empty git repository](https://github.com/new/), choose a name that shows the repo is used for a GitOps workflow (eg.  `app-cluster-manifests`) and then clone it locally:

 ```bash
 $ git clone https://github.com/myuser/app-cluster-manifests
 ```

-Flux requires that the git resource manifest repository have at least one commit, so let's initialize the repo with an empty commit:
+Initialize the repo with an empty commit:

 ``` bash
 $ cd app-cluster-manifests